 Lan Xichen had changed very little since the last time Jiang Cheng had met him.
-Cool-scented and composed and a little less glaringly perfect than his younger brother.
+Cool-scented and composed and a tinge less glaringly-perfect than his younger brother.
 His months of missing did not seem to have changed him much outside of faint outward signs of fatigue.

-“Wangji has not found sign of young master Wei yet, but the dead are still positive that he is not one of them,” he told them.
+“Wangji has not found sign of young master Wei, but the dead are still positive that he is not one of them,” he told them.

 Jiang Cheng felt something in him loosen.
 “What is going on, master Lan?” he asked, gesturing to the horses and servants gathered at the gate of the Cloud Recesses.